TPalawaT/Subtitle-finder/README.md

 ## Contribution
 Feel free to improve existing code, documentation or implement new algorithm.</br>
-Your contributions are always welcome.
+Your contributions are always welcome!

 ###### Thanks for reading</br>TPT